 \section{Abstract}

-Monitoring several correlated quality characteristics of a process is common in modern manufacturing and service processes.
-For this purpose, control charts have been developed to detect assignable causes before producing nonconforming products.
+Monitoring several correlated quality characteristics of a process is common in modern manufacturing and service industries.
 Although a lot of attention has been paid to monitoring the multivariate process mean, not many control charts are available for monitoring the covariance matrix.
-This paper presents a comprehensive overview of the literature on control charts for monitoring covariance matrix in multivariate statistical process monitoring (MSPM) framework.
-It classifies the research that have previously appeared in the literature.
+This paper presents a comprehensive overview of the literature on control charts for monitoring the covariance matrix in a multivariate statistical process monitoring (MSPM) framework.
+It classifies the research that has previously appeared in the literature.
 We highlight the challenging areas for research and provide some directions for future research.

 {\fontsize{10}{0}\selectfont KEYWORDS: Covariance matrix; Multivariate Control Charts; Phase I and Phase II; Statistical Process Monitoring (SPM).\\ ------------------------------------------------------------------------------------------------ \\ \fontfamily{time}\selectfont }